Why Can't I Open My Drawer? Mitigating Object-Driven Shortcuts in Zero-Shot Compositional Action Recognition: Experimental Results

 \subsection{Ablation Studies}

-\paragraph{Effects of \ours{} components.} In \tabref{ablation_ours} (a), we investigate the effect of each component in our \ours{} framework.
-When used individually, \torc{} loss is the most effective by providing explicit temporal modeling objectives.
-Notably, it significantly improves verb recognition performances across both seen and unseen compositions (63.6\% vs. 65.7\% on seen compositions and 54.4\% vs. 56.8\% on unseen compositions).
-Importantly, we can achieve the highest ZS-CAR performance by employing all three components together during training.
-This synergistic improvement is achieved by effectively tackling dataset sparsity with \aug{}, reinforcing temporal order modeling with \torc{}, and alleviating co-occurrence bias with Margin loss.
+\topic{Effects of \ours{} components.} In \tabref{ablation_ours} (a), using \torc{} alone yields the largest gain in verb generalization, improving \textit{verb@unseen-comp} by 3.5 points, and gain in unseen composition accuracy by 3.8 points, compared to the baseline without CPR and TORC (C2C~\cite{li2024c2c}).
+Using \cpr{} alone primarily improves unseen composition accuracy by 3.1 points, while reducing seen composition accuracy 4.2 points, indicating a seen--unseen trade-off.
+Combining \cpr{} and \torc{} achieves the best overall results, improving unseen composition accuracy by +5.0 points and composition H.M. by +2.7 points, suggesting complementary benefits of mitigating co-occurrence bias and enforcing temporal sensitivity.

-\paragraph{Effects of \torc{} components.} \tabref{ablation_torc} (b) evaluates the roles of $L_{\cos}$, which enforces discrimination of opposite temporal semantics, and $L_\text{ent}$, which prevents reliance on static cues.
-We show the each component of \torc{} can encourage performance improvement.
-Each term individually improves performance, while using both together yields the largest gains in unseen verb accuracy.
+\topic{Effects of \torc{} components.} \tabref{ablation_torc} (b) evaluates the roles of $L_{\cos}$, which enforces discrimination of opposite temporal semantics, and $L_\text{ent}$, which prevents reliance on static cues.
+Each term individually improves performance, while using both terms yields the largest gains in the verb@unseen-comp (+3.5 points) and unseen composition accuracy (+3.8 points).

-\paragraph{Effects of \aug{}.} In \tabref{ablation_aug} (c), we validate the effectiveness of our proposed composition-aware \aug{} by comparing it with widely adopted mixing augmentations.
-We argue that conventional image-based augmentations are insufficient for composition verb-object learning.
-Specifically, CutMix~\cite{yun2019cutmix} allows for mixing backgrounds with corresponding labels and Mixup~\cite{zhang2018mixup} blends verbs and objects concurrently, failing to preserve the temporal difference information that is essential for verb recognition.
-As a result, these methods yield a lower H.M. score than the baseline.
-In contrast, our \aug{}, aiming to generate realistic unseen composition samples, shows modest performance gains over the baseline.
-Furthermore, we observe that mixing a static frame into the estimated foreground region shows additional performance boost (+0.2 points in the H.M.) over applying it to the entire background (denoted as `\aug{} w/o F.E.').

-\paragraph{Effects of Margin loss.} In \tabref{ablation_margin} (d), we validate the effectiveness of our proposed Margin loss.
-To mitigate the model's reliance on dataset co-occurrence priors while maintaining baseline performance, we employ our method and validate its effectiveness by comparing it with the widely-used large-margin softmax loss.
-The large-margin softmax (L-softmax)~\cite{liu2016lsoftmax} loss is implemented by multiplying the angle $\theta$ between the input feature vector and the target classifier by a margin $m$ (\eg, $\cos(m\theta)$), thereby forcing the model to learn stricter decision boundaries with narrower angular margins.
-We apply this L-softmax loss into composition classification loss, consistent with the implementation schedule of our Margin loss.
-Compared to the L-softmax~\cite{liu2016lsoftmax} approach, our proposed Margin loss successfully reduces FCP ratio while preserving performance.
-This demonstrates the effectiveness of our strategy, which selectively targets frequent-but-incorrect logits not the entire logits.